MTR-S/url-shortener-v2/README.md

 #  Running the Project Locally

+## Prerequisites
+Before running, ensure you have the following installed:
+- Java 21+
+- Maven
+- Docker (Required for SAM local)
+- AWS SAM CLI

 ## Configuration (Environment Variables)

 This project uses **Hashids** for security, requiring a Secret Salt.
 To run locally, you must configure it.